8 May 2014. Gender Guff.

 Ken on Sparrow, holding Skipper one cold winter

-If you read the boat building forums you'll be told
+If you read the boat building forums you

 that unless you know each of your boat's systems inside and out

-(preferably by installing same yourself) then you're destined to
+(preferably by installing same yourself) then you are destined to

 fail.
-That's not true either.
-Sure a level of knowledge
+That is definitely not true.
+A level of knowledge

 is helpful however I contend that the ability to learn is far more